 Some sources adamantly recommend that you try spirulina for acne, but we aren’t so convinced.
 While spirulina contains many compounds that could help fight acne, it could also contain compounds that make acne worse.

-The main benefit of incorporating spirulina for acne into your diet is its anti-inflammatory and antioxidant properties, which it gets primarily from phycocyanin, a protein it produces that also functions as a powerful antioxidant and can suppress inflammatory proteins.
-However, as we’ve seen, several other food on this list can do the same thing, and given the potential dangers of spirulina, we hesitate to recommend it as the number one acne diet supplement.
+The main benefit of incorporating spirulina for acne into your diet is its anti-inflammatory and antioxidant properties, which it gets primarily from phycocyanin – a protein spirulina produces that also functions as a powerful antioxidant and can suppress inflammatory proteins.
+However, as we’ve seen, several other foods on this list can do the same thing, and the supplement’s manufacturing holds potential dangers.

 3 Foods That May Make Acne Worse

 1. Can A Sweet Tooth Contribute to Acne?